h8d13/KAES-ARCH/README.md

 #### Edit the script

-Edit to desired values using `./main -pe`:
+Edit to desired values using:

 ```
-./main -pe
+sudo ./main -pe <DE>
 ```

 This will open the post script in your configured editor (vim by default, configurable in `...` file).